The Chamberlin Family Foundation supports the people, policies, and practices that strengthen public schools for students in West Contra Costa.

 Areas of focus: Instructional Vision; High-quality Curriculum; Observations and Feedback; Teacher Collaboration

 Director: Caroline Damon, Senior Program Officer, Chamberlin Family Foundation

 Direct Support for WCCUSD school leaders and instructional teams

 Since 2018, our Instructional Leadership Community of Practice has brought WCCUSD principals and their teams together to learn research-backed best practices, support each other’s professional development, and build a network of support to improve learning for the students they serve.

 Due to COVID-19’s distance learning requirements, we expanded our support this year so that participating principals can adapt teaching practices to better support grade-level learning for all students.

 Community Giving Initiative

-Our annual nomination process invites community members to identify impactful nonprofits that provide a broad range of direct services to West Contra Costa youth.
+Our nomination process invites community members to identify impactful nonprofits that provide a broad range of direct services to West Contra Costa youth.